egilll/tex-linebreak2/docs/README.md

 # tex-linebreak2
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 <sub>(This repository is an extention of [tex-linebreak](https://github.com/robertknight/tex-linebreak) by Robert Knight.)</sub>

-*tex-linebreak2* is a JavaScript library for breaking text into lines of optimal width and can be used to lay out justified text as you would find in a newspaper, book or technical paper.
+**tex-linebreak2** is a JavaScript library for breaking text into lines of optimal width.
+It can be used to lay out justified text as you would find in a newspaper, book or technical paper.
 It implements the [Knuth-Plass line-breaking algorithm](http://www.eprg.org/G53DOC/pdfs/knuth-plass-breaking.pdf)<sup>(PDF)</sup> which is used by [TeX](https://en.wikipedia.org/wiki/TeX).